haqpl/haqpl.github.io/_posts/2020-01-01-XSS-introduction-and-challenge-writeup.md

 ## Brief XSS methodology:

-First, we want to find out if and where our input is reflected on the attacked page(this is so-called `injection context`), then we have to check what transformations are being made to our payload by the application, giving us the information how CSS/HTML/JavaScript sensitive characters are treated and what possibilities to inject malicious code are left unsecured.
+To start exploiting XSS you first have to find out if and where our input is reflected on the attacked page(this is so-called `injection context`), then we have to check what transformations are being made to our payload by the application, giving us the information how CSS/HTML/JavaScript sensitive characters are treated and what possibilities to inject malicious code are left unsecured.
 To do this in one request let's use the XSS probe:
 `aaaaaa'">xsshere`
 I type this to the interesting input field, submit, and then check the response for `xsshere` string as shown in Lvl01 below.
 Probe is sent via HTTP/S proxy like Burp and with opened Developer Console in browser to observe JavaScript errors.

 ## Lvl01:

-Ok, we see here that our probe broke the rendering of the HTML, this is always a good sign for pentester and worse one for a developer :) You can read it as: some of characters from the probe are not encoded properly before returning them to the client and interpreted by a browser as a legit code, having the influence on the final look/JavaScript workflow of the page.
+Ok, we can see here that our probe broke the rendering of the HTML, this is always a good sign for pentester and worse one for a developer :) You can read it as: some of characters from the probe are not encoded properly before returning them to the client and interpreted by a browser as a legit code, having the influence on the final look/JavaScript workflow of the page.

 {% include figure.html file="/assets/lvl01.png" alt="/assets/lvl01.png" max-width="500px" number="1" caption="Localizing the inection contenxt." %}